-Ronald Tabano

-Board Chair

-New Dawn Charter High School

-CEO/Principal

-John V. Lindsay Wildcat Academy

-17 Battery Place
+Ronald Tabano Board Chair New Dawn Charter School CEO/Principal John V. Lindsay Wildcat Academy 17 Battery Place

 New York, NY 10004

 The Board of Trustees has a 30 business day period in which to resolve the complaint and respond in writing to the complainant.
-If the New Dawn Board of Trustees fails to resolve the complaint within 30 business days, or fails to resolve the issue to the satisfaction of the complainant, the complaint should be sent to the New York State Department of Education at the address below.
+If the New Dawn Board of Trustees fails to resolve the complaint within 30 business days, or fails to resolve the issue to the satisfaction of the complainant, the complaint should be sent to the school's authorizer at the New York State Department of Education at the address below.